If a picture is worth a thousand words, then I’m sure a GIF must be worth a thousand pictures.

 However, these plugins only provide you the database of all the GIFs already out there so you don’t need to go through the trouble of recreating the GIFs again.
 So, these plugins are no good if you want to create a new GIF.
 Therefore, I’d rather spare you the details of the WordPress plugins that help you choose among the thousands of GIFs from their database and use them in your articles.
 This article, however, is not about that as I will tell you how can you create your own GIFs without using any plugins.

 You can create GIF from a video or an image or a series of images arranged in an order to convey a message.

 Let’s talk about the tools that you’d need to create a simple GIF.

-Assuming that you want to create a GIF from a video, the tools that you’d be needing at the minimum are:
+Assuming that you want to create a GIF from a video, the tools that you’d need at the minimum are:

-To compress images that you will upload on a software to turn them into a GIF.
+To compress images that you will upload on software to turn them into a GIF.
 This is optional but uploading heavy-weight files will only delay the whole process.
-We don’t want any set-back to our “creative” tempo.
+We don’t want any setback to our “creative” tempo.
 Right?